 “Because we are a business, everyone assumes that ROI is strictly financial.
 At one forum, we had a long discussion about how to push sustainability initiatives through, because the assumption is that sustainability is going to cost more.
 That is not necessarily the case,” she says.
 “You need to make sure you do a strong analysis in the beginning to really show the payback cycle, the overall impact, and the costs of different initiatives.
 The measure of success for each program is going to be different.
 You need to define what ‘success’ is going to be as you set your goal.”

 Of course, business profitability and sustainability are interlinked; but true sustainability is not about short-term gain—it’s about long-term viability, says Yardley.
 “If we’re not focusing on the future, we’re not going to be around to affect it.
 That’s why our Sustainability Plan addresses all three critical elements: environmental, social, and governance.
 All of those work together.
 It’s about the long-term health of both the company and the industry.”

 As Sustana Group’s paper manufacturing arm, Rolland has a vested interest in fiber sustainability and fiber security.
-Rolland collects waste paper in Quebec, Ontario, and the Northeastern United States.
-It sends the waste paper to its deinking plant in Breakeyville, where it is transformed into pulp bales that are sent to the Saint-Jérôme plant to produce high-quality fine papers; one line is 30 percent recycled, the other 100 percent recycled.
+Rolland collects recovered paper in Quebec, Ontario, and the Northeastern United States.
+It sends the recovered paper to its recycling fiber plant in Breakeyville, where it is transformed into pulp bales that are sent to the Saint-Jérôme plant to produce high-quality fine papers; one line is 30 percent recycled, the other 100 percent recycled.